swindex/HSMAdvisorPlugins/memory-bank/activeContext.md

 ## Current Work Focus

-### Memory Bank Initialization
-Currently initializing the memory bank system for the HSMAdvisorPlugins project.
-This is the foundational step that enables effective project understanding and continuity across sessions.
+### Unit Test Enhancement - COMPLETED
+Successfully updated the unit test system to scan, load, and test all files in the 'test-data' directory with efficient caching:

+**Key Improvements Made:**
+- **Dynamic File Discovery**: Tests now automatically scan the `test-data` directory for all `.hsmlib` files
+- **Efficient Caching**: Each test data file is loaded only once and cached for reuse across all tests
+- **Comprehensive Testing**: All test data files are validated instead of just one hardcoded file
+- **Better Error Reporting**: Test failures now include the specific file name for easier debugging

+**Test Results:**
+- Successfully loaded "Harvey Tool-End Mills.hsmlib" with 11,937 tools
+- Successfully loaded "Harvey Tool-Specialty Profiles.hsmlib"
+- All tests pass with the new caching system
+- Performance improved by avoiding redundant file loading

 ### Project State Assessment
-The project appears to be in a **mature, functional state** with:
+The project is in a **mature, functional state** with:
 - Complete ExchangeHSMWorks plugin implementation
 - Working Plugin Test Runner for development
 - Comprehensive tool type mapping system
 - Bidirectional conversion capabilities (import/export)
+- **Enhanced unit test system with file caching** (NEW)

 ## Recent Changes & Discoveries